Lighting Technician Services

 Lighting technicians and electricians executing the gaffer's plan on Serbian shoots, rigging fixtures and running power across Belgrade studios and locations.

 Here is the breakdown.
 A lighting technician in Serbia works across studio and location conditions alike.
-Belgrade, set where the Sava meets the Danube, has grown into a busy regional production hub, and the city's eclectic architecture — Habsburg facades.
+Belgrade, set where the Sava meets the Danube, has grown into a busy regional production hub, and the city's eclectic build style.
+Habsburg facades.
 The bohemian Skadarlija quarter, the socialist-modernist sweep of New Belgrade.
 Gives technicians different environments to rig and power.
-Novi Sad and its Danube-side architecture, and the wider country, extend that range further.
+Novi Sad and its Danube-side build style, and the wider country, extend that range further.
 Serbia is temperate continental with four distinct seasons, so technicians plan for cold winters and warm summers, and for the different power infrastructure that location work brings.

 ACT 03